Cerda-CruzStanlie/LoadCellProject/README.md

 Power supply limit: Limited Amperage Prevents Full Throttle Mapping Data Noise: Raspberry Pi and ESP32 are connected via dupont pins and breadboard, transfering the setup to a PCB could limit noise in the data.
 ### TODO:
-Complete READ Procedures
+- Complete README Procedures
+- Transfer Arduino Code.
-### RoadMap:
+### Roadmap:
 Convert system to battery power with power distribution board for accurate inflight power motor draw.
 Ideally implemented with a current transducer.

 ## Future work/Ideas:
-For automated efficiency two additional sensor can be implemented with the data collection script.
+For automated efficiency, two sensors can be implemented with the data collection script.
 - Current Draw Sensor (Current Transducer) can be implemented into the loadcell system.
 Note - The Abestop Power Supply Unit comes with a Transducer, therefore power measurements can be done through that.
 If the system is to be automated or changed to battery power, having a transducer can allow for automated current data collection.
 - Anemometer Board: An air speed measurement PCB board that can relay airspeed data to the microcontroller would enhance data comprenhesion, as a map of throttle vs efficiency can be generated without needing to do multiple trials.